 Clah-foo-tee.
 The “s” is silent.

-Yes, baked custards need to be kept in the refrigerator and will keep for a few days, though they are best warm on the day they are made.
+Yes, baked custards should be kept in the refrigerator.
+They will keep for a few days, though they are best served warm on the day they are made.

 Yes.
 Just sub in the equivalent amount of flour.